Anette Sanford: Politics

-After working as a registered nurse for ten years, Sanford decided to run in the 2019 elections for Chief of the Kalinago Territory.
-She was the only female candidate; if she won, she would become the first female chief since the colonial era.
-She took part in the election debate held on 18 July 2019.
+Sanford initially ran for Chief of the Kalinago Territory in 2019, after working as a registered nurse for ten years.
+She was the only female candidate, and had she won, she would have become the first female chief since the colonial era.
+Sanford took part in the election debate held on 18 July 2019.
 In the election on 22 July 2019, Sanford lost by three votes to Lorenzo Sanford.
 This result was also affected by rejected ballots: nine ballots for Sanford were rejected, while only three were rejected for Lorenzo.
 Although all candidates were officially nonpartisan, Lorenzo had been endorsed by the local branch chairman of the ruling Dominica Labour Party (DLP).

 In August 2019, the Salybia constituency candidate for the opposition United Workers' Party (UWP), Worrel Sanford, decided to withdraw.
 Sanford then accepted the UWP nomination as its candidate for the 2019 general election.
 She also praised the UWP's proposal to give the Kalinago Chief a seat in the House of Assembly of Dominica.
 At the official launch of her campaign in November, Sanford revealed that DLP officials had offered EC$120,000 and a job promotion if she would withdraw.
 She lost to the incumbent DLP candidate Cozier Frederick by 265 votes.

 Sanford was chosen as one of the UWP's four Senators for the new parliamentary term, taking the oath of office on 10 February 2020.
 She became the first female Kalinago Senator.
 She joined the UWP's COVID-19 committee to educate the public.
 During Nurses Week (11–17 May 2020), Sanford announced that she would donate half of her Senator salary to the Dominica Nurses Association to support its work during the COVID-19 pandemic in Dominica.
 She also started a Backyard Garden Initiative in the Territory to help residents during the downturn in tourism.
 In the interest of transparency, Sanford pushed for regular audits of Kalinago Council finances; before 2020, the Council had not been audited for a decade.

 In 2021, Sanford co-founded a non-governmental organization called Kibe'kuati to support community development projects in the Kalinago Territory.

 Sanford participated in the united opposition boycott of the 2022 Dominican general election.
 At the November 2022 UWP delegates conference, Sanford contested the election for deputy political leader.
 The other candidate, Clement Marcellin, was running for both the leader and deputy leader positions.
 Marcellin defeated Sanford for deputy leader (142 to 54), but lost the leader election (79 to 123).
+In September 2023, Sanford was nominated by parliamentary opposition leader Jesma Paul-Victor as a candidate for the 2023 Dominican presidential election.

+Sanford was ultimately elected Chief of the Kalinago Territory in July 2024, becoming the first female chief of the tribe in 400 years.